 SPED 101.
 Introduction to IDD.
 3 Hours.

-A survey of the various types of developmental disabilities, the philosophy of service, team planning, individual program planning, and legal and ethical considerationsl for persons with developmental disabilities.
+A survey of the various types of developmental disabilities, the philosophy of service, team planning, working with families, job coaching, and legal and ethical considerations for persons with developmental disabilities.

 SPED 110.
 Introduction to Exceptional Children.
 3 Hours.

 A survey course examining exceptionalities of learning with a focus on understanding current social and educational responsibilities.